SeanJPeng/Interactive-Lab-Hub/finalProject/README.md

 prompt the user to remove their cup.

 ### Timeline
-Nov 23 Buy the additional parts once our idea gets approved Nov 28 Finish implementing the code for the pump and start working on the physical
+Nov 23 Buy the additional parts once our idea gets approved <br>
+Nov 28 Finish implementing the code for the pump and start working on the physical<br>
-Dec 2 Functional check off
+Dec 2 Functional check off<br>
-Dec 5 Finish building the physical part of the prototype, start implementing the code for touch screen
+Dec 5 Finish building the physical part of the prototype, start implementing the<br>
+code for touch screen<br>
-Dec 11 Add the touch screen to our prototype
+Dec 11 Add the touch screen to our prototype<br>
-Dec 12 Wrap things up and finish all the documentation Dec 13 Final deliverable
+Dec 12 Wrap things up and finish all the documentation<br>
+Dec 13 Final deliverable<br>